ojrojas/OroQuizClash/draft/constitution.md

 ---

-**Constitution Status:** Accepted as the architectural baseline for QuizArena.
+**Constitution Status:** Accepted as the architectural baseline for OroQuizClash.

 **Next step:** Specifications MUST be created from this constitution before implementation.